Is Ritual right for beginners?

 Why is there an assistant and can I opt out of being touched?

 Two certified teachers conduct each class.
 One teacher guides the sequence of the class, while the assistant provides hands-on adjustments and demonstrations of the flows and complex poses.
 Assistants support you in everything from offering advancements, feel-good assists, and modifications for injury, to grabbing you an extra water bottle.
 If you prefer not to be physically assisted – that is a beautiful choice.
-Just let the assisting teacher know prior to the start of practice, or when s/he first approaches you, and you will be offered only verbal assists or none at all depending on your personal preferences.
+Just let the assisting teacher know prior to the start of practice or grab a “verbal assist only” candle which are provided at the Create Yours Station.

 So you say you are “All Inclusive.”
 Why and what exactly do you include?